 Source: BBC Bitesize

 Going carbon neutral is one way to help fight these changes and do your part to create a sustainable future.
-It’s just basic math: The carbon emissions you add into the atmosphere through business activity can be subtracted by purchasing carbon offsets.
+Being carbon neutral can be defined in one, simple equation: The carbon emissions your business puts into the atmosphere are matched by the carbon emissions you subtract from the atmosphere, either through other business practices or purchasing carbon offsets.

 How to become carbon neutral